koonyook/rris40/index.md

 ## Want to visualize the dataset quickly?

-The runable python source code are available [on GitHub](https://github.com/koonyook/rris40DataViewer).
-It simply play back a video with overlay of 2D marker projections.
+The runable python source code are available [here](https://github.com/koonyook/rris40DataViewer).
+It simply playback a video with overlay of 2D marker projections.
 This code allow you to understand our file structure to continue your work.

 ## Contact Us
 My name is Prayook Jatesiktat.
 Feel free to contact me at prayook001@e.ntu.edu.sg